 The team at the Lighthouse Keeper’s Cottage take their commitment to the environment to a high level, with guests asked to use the specific recycling and composting bins.
 Due to this and other eco-conscious decisions taken throughout the property, the cottage has been awarded a silver member of the Green Tourism Business Scheme.

 A welcome pack was left for our arrival – with supplies to make hot drinks, local jam and oatcakes, and a souvenir fridge magnet with a discount code for a return booking.
 A pint of milk was also left for us and this was perfect to get us started.
-For longer stays the team are currently looking at what produce would be most helpful for guests, and which showcase the local larder of Caithness goodies.
-The local Tesco does deliver to Noss Head, so organised folks could order food supplies to their door!
+For longer stays, the team are currently looking at what products would be most helpful for guests, and which showcase the local larder of Caithness goodies.
+The local Tesco does deliver to Noss Head, so organised folks can order food supplies to their door!

-Children are also well catered for, with a box of activities, a wide range of books, games and DVDs.
-We loved these framed prints in the bathroom which has a shower over bath, and plenty of storage for your bathroom items.
+Children are also well catered for, with a box of activities, and a wide range of books, games and DVDs.
+We loved these framed prints in the bathroom which has a shower over bath and plenty of storage for your bathroom items.

 The dining room is light and airy, and this is where guests will also find a well-curated selection of books, a set of binoculars, shelves bulging with games, and a small honesty shop with items made by local artists, so guests can take home a little piece of Caithness with them.

-There’s also opportunity for guests to leave their own mark by way of noting down bird and wildlife sightings, and of course comments and feedback in the cottage’s visitor book.
+There’s also an opportunity for guests to leave their own mark by way of noting down bird and wildlife sightings and of course comments and feedback in the cottage’s visitor book.
 The reviews are glowingly positive and I was happy to add our own review to the mix.
-Reviews on online platforms also maintain a positive rating (AirBnb, TripAdvisor are both 5*, and 9.8 on Booking.com) so there are some obviously happy guests who leave the cottage after their break!
+Reviews on online platforms also maintain a positive rating (Airbnb, and TripAdvisor are both 5*, and 9.8 on Booking.com) so there are some obviously happy guests who leave the cottage after their break!